xcuadrado/api/scope_of_work_integration.md

 * `discount_absolute` shows that there is an absolute discount on a product.
 For example a 2.00 Euro discount.
 Type `Float`.

 * `discount_percentage` shows that there is a relative discount of x-percent of the original price.
 Type `Float`.
 For example `9.5` would equal a discount of 9.5% of the original product price.

+* `brand` the brand name which is used on the market for that product.

+* `mpn` manufacturer part number.

 ### API Endpoint for a single product.